Ekitji/siem/README.md

 ## Uninstall processes
 Its likely that if a user can trigger an installation, they can also trigger a uninstallation.
 Uninstall processes are of interest regardles of where the filepath is.
-If the ACL is not correct - a binary replacement will likely cause trouble. query also for file creation of typical uninstall files by using Sysmon event.code:11.
+If the ACL is not correct - a binary replacement will likely cause trouble.
+Query also for file creation of typical uninstall files by using Sysmon event.code:11.
+We want to do this to catch every uninstaller without trusting the process creation events.
+This is because its not common that users actually do uninstallation of installed applications..
+They just dont care about that and therefor it will be easier to miss some uninstall events that exists but never are triggered.

 ### Example of uninstall process names
 #### Common Generic Names